-- A concentration of heritage buildings, structures, sites or landscapes linked by aesthetic, historical and socio-economic contexts or use; - A framework of structured elements including natural and built features; - A sense of visual coherence that conveys a distinct time and place; and, - Distinctiveness from other places.2
+- A concentration of heritage buildings, structures, sites or landscapes linked by aesthetic, historical and socio-economic contexts or use; - A framework of structured elements including natural and built features; - A sense of visual coherence that conveys a distinct time and place; and, - Distinctiveness from other places.3

 The presence of these common characteristics can contribute to a community's 'sense of place'.
-The impetus for designation a HCD may be "a sense of visual coherence through the use of such elements as building scale, mass, height, material, proportion, colour, etc., that convey a distinct sense of time or place."
+The impetus for designating a HCD may be "a sense of visual coherence through the use of such elements as building scale, mass, height, material, proportion, colour, etc., that convey a distinct sense of time or place."4 The area around the HCD may not have cultural heritage value or may have a completely contrasting character.
 Accordingly, HCD designation can be a discrete acknowledgement of a community's 'sense of place'.